pablordoricaw/mv_dwnlds/README.md

 Google Chrome.
 If the script is running and another browser downloads a file, most likely the download will fail.

+## Installation

+Clone the directory or download the latest release.

+Once you have downloaded the code update the `config.yml` to use the correct paths to the Downloads folder and the "new" Downloads folder (by default called Descargas).

+The last config value, ignore_file, can be ignored or you can chose to move the `README!.txt` file to your original Downloads folder to remind you of where the downloads are going in case you forget.

 ## Python Environment

 Conda was used to manage the environment.
 If you desire to use pip to download